epfl-ada/ada-2021-project-mahj/README.md

 attribute, which we can use, potentially recursively, to automate the consortium finding.
-To do that we will first have to either reparse the newspapers names  --which are for now all lower-case, all-attached-- to use them as input for the API, or to input them as-is in the wikidata search box, which seems to usually find the expected result.
+To do that we will first have to either reparse the newspapers names  --which are for now all lower-case, all-attached-- to use them as input for the API, or to input them as-is in the wikidata search box, which seems[^1] to usually find the expected result.
+[^1]: tested by hand on some inputs
 ##### Notebook organization: the most important files.
   **TODO:  Confirm notebook organization.**